budenblaetter/website/send.markdown

 <br><br>
 With sending your work you agree to have it published in our calendar and on our website.
 We say thank you.
 <br><br>
+Where to send it? an e-mail goes to budenblaetter@yahoo.de.
+Please include the text in the e-mail or attach it as a .doc or .docx document or PDF.
+<br><br>
 And don’t forget the submission deadline for budenblaetter 2021 is October 1st, 2020.
 </div>